colindembovsky/vso-colinsalmcorner-extensions/README.md

 # Colins ALM Corner VSO Extensions

 This repo contains some simple extensions written in TypeScript - see [Extensions for Visual Studio Online](http://www.visualstudio.com/integrate/extensions/overview).
+For more on how I built this extension, see my [blog post](http://bit.ly/1HENVZa).

 ## Getting started